Slashgear/personal-blog/content/posts/angular-training.md

 ---
 title: Angular basics
 description: As a teacher in Polytech Lyon, I had the opportunity to give course about Angular as an initiation.
+Here are the slides made with RevealJS.
 date: 2016-09-15
 hero: /assets/angular-training/angular.png
 layout: Post